dangchinh25/dangchinh25/README.md

 ## I'm a junior at The University of Texas at Dallas, major in Computer Science.

-Currently working at Got It AI as a Software Engineer Intern.
+Previously working at Got It AI as a Software Engineer Intern.
 My interests include backend development and system design.

 <img width="100%" src="https://github-readme-stats.vercel.app/api?username=dangchinh25&show_icons=true&count_private=true&theme=dracula&include_all_commits=true" alt="dangchinh25" />